Knowledge-Based Design Requirements for Generative Social Robots in Higher Education: Methodology

 \section{Methodology}

-The present research explores knowledge-based design requirements for tutoring-oriented GSRs in higher education, particularly to support interactive learning of lecture contents.
-Following Vonschallen et al. \cite{vonschallenKnowledgebasedDesignRequirements2026}, we conducted a qualitative interview study to identify desired GSR behaviors, as well as required \emph{self-,} \emph{user-}, and \emph{context-knowledge} to interactively motivate and support students in learning lecture contents.
-The study was preregistered on AsPredicted.org (ID: \#251,937) to enhance methodological transparency and limit post hoc changes in analytical focus and interpretation.
-The study was approved by the Ethics Review Board at Bielefeld University.
+To explore knowledge-based design requirements for tutoring-oriented GSRs in higher education, we conducted a qualitative interview study to identify desired robot behaviors and the \emph{self-,} \emph{user-}, and \emph{context-knowledge} required to interactively motivate and support students in learning lecture content \cite{vonschallenKnowledgebasedDesignRequirements2026}.
+The study was preregistered on AsPredicted.org (ID: \#251,937) and was approved by the Ethics Review Board at Bielefeld University (ID: EUB-2025-369).